Top 5 2nd Quarter Trades of FI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were FIRST UNITED BANK & TRUST’s top five trades of the quarter.
+According to GuruFocus data, these were FINANCIAL CONSULATE, INC’s top five trades of the quarter.

-During the quarter, FIRST UNITED BANK & TRUST bought 13,888 shares of NAS:AAPL for a total holding of 60,899.
-The trade had a 0.87% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $151.81.
+FINANCIAL CONSULATE, INC reduced their investment in NAS:FPXI by 187,115 shares.
+The trade had a 3.51% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.46.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco S&P 500 Equal Weight ETF has a price-earnings ratio of 16.02 and a price-book ratio of 2.60.
+In terms of valuation, First Trust International IPO ETF has a price-earnings ratio of 15.86 and a price-book ratio of 3.19.

-During the quarter, FIRST UNITED BANK & TRUST bought 12,983 shares of NAS:DVY for a total holding of 71,378.
-The trade had a 0.7% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $124.57.
+During the quarter, FINANCIAL CONSULATE, INC bought 44,272 shares of ARCA:SCHX for a total holding of 555,684.
+The trade had a 0.93% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.51.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Select Dividend ETF has a price-earnings ratio of 11.74 and a price-book ratio of 1.88.
+In terms of valuation, Schwab U.S. Large-Cap ETF has a price-earnings ratio of 18.70 and a price-book ratio of 3.48.

-FIRST UNITED BANK & TRUST reduced their investment in ARCA:VO by 4,497 shares.
-The trade had a 0.42% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $215.87.
+During the quarter, FINANCIAL CONSULATE, INC bought 45,885 shares of ARCA:CWI for a total holding of 743,491.
+The trade had a 0.51% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $25.29.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 19.14 and a price-book ratio of 3.02.
+In terms of valuation, Schwab U.S. Mid-Cap ETF has a price-earnings ratio of 13.30 and a price-book ratio of 2.24.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.